 Proof Point #2

-A study by Amperity, an ecommerce analytics platform provider, compiled data from 72 million customers, across 86 US online retailers.
+A study by Amperity, an eCommerce analytics platform provider, compiled data from 72 million customers, across 86 US online retailers.
 Again, there seems to be no SEO conflict of interest here.
-Custora just want to show the online world how good they are at gathering, interpreting and analysing data.
+Custora just wants to show the online world how good they are at a gathering, interpreting and analysing data.

 These committed people found that organic search provided the highest lifetime customer value of any marketing channel –54% higher for those of you playing at home (no pop quiz this time, sorry).